allenai/SciRIFF/README.md

     --out_dir data/training_mix
   ```

-  The result will go to `data/training_Mix/tulu_match_science_1000_eval_no.jsonl`.
+  The result will go to `data/training_Mix/tulu_match_science_1000_eval_no.jsonl`, and corresponds to [allenai/SciRIFF-train-mix](https://huggingface.co/datasets/allenai/SciRIFF-train-mix) on Huggingface.
 To see all the options for training mixture creation, take a look at the `create_mixture` script.

-## The SciRIFF collection

-The [SciRIFF](https://huggingface.co/collections/allenai/sciriff-665f61ba7315e1d202e5f6bf) collection on Hugging Face consists of the following:

-- [SciRIFF](https://huggingface.co/datasets/allenai/SciRIFF): The full SciRIFF dataset as described in our [preprint](https://arxiv.org/abs/2406.07835).
-- [SciRIFF-train-mix](https://huggingface.co/datasets/allenai/SciRIFF-train-mix) The training mix used to train our SciTulu models; also described in the [preprint](https://arxiv.org/abs/2406.07835).
-- [SciTulu 7B](https://huggingface.co/allenai/scitulu-7b): Checkpoint for the SciTulu 7B model.
-- [SciTulu 70B](https://huggingface.co/allenai/scitulu-70b): Checkpoint for the SciTulu 70B model.